Maiah Ocando: Visto Bueno and other projects

-On November 5, 2015, Ocando was invited to speak at the Women in Entertainment inaugural summit presented by Arclight in partnership with the Geena Davis Institute on Gender in Media and Women in Film, hosted by Gretchen McCourt, EVP of Programming for Pacific Theaters.
-On the Digital Game Changers panel that closed the summit, Ocando had an inspiring participation, encouraging women to "pick up a camera and start their own youtube channel".

-On June 17, 2016 Ocando spoke on the panel "Be a Maker, Not A Taker" at the Voto Latino's Power Summit in Las Vegas, Nevada.
-This professional development conference educates, engages and empowers American Latino millennials.
-The conference brings together dynamic leaders to network, explore resources and learn how to grow their careers from cross-industry experts.

 In July 2016, Ocando signed a content development deal with Univision.
-As part of the deal, Ocando and her partner, writer/producer, Gabriel Torrelles, created and starred a portfolio of new series on beauty, fitness, relationships, fashion and DIY projects aimed at multicultural millennial women in America, as well as serve as their digital correspondent, creating innovative social content and formats for platforms such as Snapchat and Facebook Live.
-In September 2016, Ocando joined the team of Noticias Univision #EdicionDigital, the first network newscast conceived, designed and produced for live simulcast on digital/social platforms plus broadcast television, and the only noon network newscast in the United States.
+As part of the deal, Ocando and her partner, writer/producer, Gabriel Torrelles, created and starred a portfolio of new series on beauty, fitness, relationships, fashion and DIY projects aimed at multicultural millennial women in America, as well as serve as their digital correspondent, creating social content and formats for platforms such as Snapchat and Facebook Live.
+In September 2016, Ocando joined the team of Noticias Univision #EdicionDigital.

 In December 2016 Dear Maiah, a digital series starring Ocando, premiered.
 It was developed in collaboration with Fullscreen's AT&T Hello Lab, with Ocando serving also as executive producer and creative consultant for the series.
 A digital spin on an advice column, Dear Maiah encouraged Ocando's fans to ask her questions relating about everyday life.
 The show received nearly 3.3 million total video views, and was a finalist for "Best Use Of Instagram" and "Mobile Campaign" at the 9th Annual Shorty Awards in March 2017.

-In the spring of 2017, Ocando and Torrelles created one of the first hour-long podcasts in Spanish language in the US.
-The podcast No sé, dime tú (I don't know, you tell me) comments on pop culture, current events and their lives as immigrants fighting for the American dream in Los Angeles.
+In the spring of 2017, Ocando and Torrelles created a podcast called No sé, dime tú (I don't know, you tell me) which comments on pop culture, current events and their lives as immigrants fighting for the American dream in Los Angeles.
 The podcast was named one of the "9 Latinx Podcasts You Should Be Listening To Right Now" by Latina Magazine.